How Does a Snorkel Work?

 Divers are usually taught to equalize air pressure when scuba diving.
-When snorkeling one needs to get air to flow smoothly from the throat to the ears.
-This is usually through the opening of eustachian times.
+One needs to get air to flow smoothly from the throat to the ears when snorkeling.
+This is generally through the opening of eustachian times.
 This is done by pinching the nose and then blowing gently.
-With this slight pressure, the eustachian tube that remains normally closed opens and air flows gently to the middle ear.
+With this slight pressure, the eustachian tube that usually remains closed opens, and air flows gently to the middle ear.

 Improve Your Swimming

 If you love snorkeling, improve your swimming skills.
-Learn different types of movements which include large to fine movements.
+Additionally, using dive watches can help you effectively track your underwater time.
+Learn different types of movements,, which include significant and fine movements.
 Learn the proper breathing techniques, improve your timings, and train regularly.
-If your swimming improves you will find an increase in your confidence level.
+If your swimming improves, you will find an increase in your confidence level.
 Experienced snorkelers are always good swimmers.

 How To Dive Down Deep

-Diving down deep into the water is fun and thrilling though snorkeling is usually down in shallow waters where one can easily stand.
+Diving deep into the water is fun and thrilling, though snorkeling is usually down in shallow waters where one can easily stand.
 To dive down when snorkeling, you need to be a good swimmer.
 First, you should practice in shallow waters.
-You have to stay calm and relaxed while being a lot focused when underwater.
+You must stay calm and relaxed while being focused when underwater.

-Besides, you need to know the correct snorkeling techniques and master your breathing techniques for a comfortable experience.
-You should have a snorkeling buddy for an amazing snorkeling experience.
+Besides, you need to know the correct snorkeling techniques and master breathing techniques for a comfortable experience.
+You should have a snorkeling buddy for a fantastic snorkeling experience.

 Find Fins That Fit

 If your fin is too tight for you, you wouldn’t be able to slip in even one finger.
-If the fins are too big, you will find that there is a lot of loose space.
+If the fins are too big, you will find a lot of loose space.
 Your toes should not feel cramped.

 Relax and Enjoy the Experience

-Instead of worrying or feeling scared, try to relax as you check out the underwater scenery and enjoy your snorkeling trip.
-Remember, there are life jackets available in case of an emergency – so, all you need to do is be comfortable and have fun.
+Instead of worrying or feeling scared, relax as you check out the underwater scenery and enjoy your snorkeling trip.
+Remember, life jackets are available in case of an emergency – so all you need to do is be comfortable and have fun.

 Newbie snorkelers should never snorkel alone.
-You might be a strong swimmer but snorkeling adventures can be challenging for first-timers.
-Hence, keeping in mind the safety concerns, ensure you are under the guidance of advanced snorkelers and those who have snorkeling experience.
+You might be a strong swimmer, but snorkeling adventures can be challenging for first-timers.
+Hence, keeping the safety concerns in mind, ensure you are under the guidance of advanced snorkelers and those with snorkeling experience.

-Snorkeling is a thrilling experience, where you get a glimpse of marine animals, but first-time snorkelers tend to panic a bit.
-Try and stay calm and enjoy the experience.
-Panic will lead to confusion and stress and you will not be able to enjoy the snorkeling session.
+Snorkeling is a thrilling experience where you get a glimpse of marine animals, but first-time snorkelers tend to panic a bit.
+Try to stay calm and enjoy the experience.
+Panic will lead to confusion and stress, and you will not be able to enjoy the snorkeling session.

 Boat Or No Boat?

 However, snorkeling by boat also means superior visibility.
-In the open sea, you will be able to see the coral reefs distinctively.
+In the open sea, you can see the coral reefs distinctively.
 Snorkeling from a boat is quite expensive, whereas snorkeling from the beach is free except for the amount you pay as a rental for snorkeling equipment.